Top-label calibration and multiclass-to-binary reductions: Additional experimental details and results for CIFAR-10 and CIFAR-100

 As mentioned in Remark~\ref{rem:ece-estimation}, ECE estimates for all methods except TL-HB and CW-HB was done using fixed-width bins $[0, 1/B), [1/B, 2/B), \ldots [1-1/B, 1]$ for various values of $B \in [5,25]$.
 For TL-HB and CW-HB, $B$ is the number of bins used for each call to binary HB.
 For TL-HB, note that we actually proposed that the number of bins-per-class should be fixed; see Section~\ref{subsec:covertype-top-label}.
 However, for ease of comparison to other methods, we simply set the number of bins to $B$ for each call to binary HB.
 That is, in line~\ref{line:call-binary-umd}, we replace $\floor{n_l/k}$ with $B$.
 For CW-HB, we described Algorithm~\ref{alg:umd-class-wise} with different values of $k_l$ corresponding to the number of bins per class.
 For the CIFAR-10 and CIFAR-100 comparisons, we set each $k_1 = k_2 = \ldots = k_L = k$, where $k \in \naturals$ satisfies $\floor{n/k} = B$.

-Tables~\ref{tab:top-label-brier},\ref{tab:class-wise-brier},~\ref{tab:top-label-focal}, and~\ref{tab:class-wise-focal} report estimates with $B=15$, which is the `standard' value in many works \citep{guo2017nn_calibration, kull2019beyond, mukhoti2020calibrating}.
+Tables~\ref{tab:top-label-brier},\ref{tab:class-wise-brier},~\ref{tab:top-label-focal}, and~\ref{tab:class-wise-focal} report estimates with $B=15$, which has been commonly used in many works \citep{guo2017nn_calibration, kull2019beyond, mukhoti2020calibrating}.
 Corresponding to each table, we have a figure where ECE estimates with varying $B$ are reported to strengthen conclusions: these are Figure~\ref{fig:top-label-brier},\ref{fig:class-wise-brier},~\ref{fig:top-label-focal}, and~\ref{fig:class-wise-focal} respectively.
 Plugin estimates of the ECE were used, same as \citet{guo2017nn_calibration}.
 Further binning was not done for TL-HB and CW-HB since the output is already discrete and sufficiently many points take each of the predicted values.
 Note that due to Jensen's inequality, any further binning will only decrease the ECE estimate \citep{kumar2019calibration}.
 Thus, using unbinned estimates may give TL-HB and CW-HB a disadvantage.